Academic Credit: Heighten Your Experience

 Course Dates & Fees

-Reserve your spot on the course with a deposit of $250, which is INCLUDED in the total academic add-on cost of $900.
+Reserve your spot on the course with an add-on deposit, which is INCLUDED in the total academic add-on cost of $900.
 This tuition cost is much less than most universities’ 3-course credit classes!
-There is an additional cost for the Tanzania and Hawaii volunteer trips, which includes everything once you arrive!
+There is an additional cost for the Tanzania, Thailand and Hawaii volunteer trips, which includes everything once you arrive!

 ENRICH YOUR GIVE TRIP AND EARN CREDIT!